Cisco Identity Services Engine Data Sheet

 Product overview

-The Cisco® Identity Services Engine (ISE) is your one-stop solution to streamline security policy management and reduce operating costs.
-With ISE, you can see users and devices, controlling access across wired, wireless VPN, and 5G connections to the corporate network.
+Cisco ISE, provides customers with the ability to see users and devices, control access across wired, wireless VPN, and 5G connections to the corporate network.

-Cisco Identity Services Engine powers security resilience with the flexibility and choice required to host Cisco software as workloads in multiple clouds beyond on premises support and maintain business continuity through uncertainty.
+Cisco ISE powers security resilience with the flexibility and choice required to host Cisco software as workloads in multiple clouds beyond on premises support and maintain business continuity through uncertainty.
 This allows customers to gain a more modernized approach to deploying NAC services from the cloud.
-When moving from managing infrastructure in a box to leveraging infrastructure- as-code (IaC) across hybrid deployments.
-Teams gain agility with Zero trust provisioning and flexibility in automating their environment through the entire life cycle of managing Cisco ISE.
-With ISE as the centerpiece for zero trust access to the workplace (self-managed infrastructure), organizations are lowering risk, protecting the integrity of their business, and accelerating secure network access across the distributed network.
+When moving from managing infrastructure in a box to leveraging Infrastructure-as-Code (IaC) across hybrid deployments.

-Customer advantages
+Customer Advantages

 Cisco ISE offers a comprehensive solution to build, manage and integrate network access security to your ecosystem of security applications.
 You gain many advantages when ISE is deployed, including:

 Highly secure business and context-based access based on your company policies.
-ISE works with network devices to create an all-encompassing contextual identity with attributes such as user, time, device, device posture, location, threat, vulnerability, and access type.
+Cisco ISE works with network devices to create an all-encompassing contextual identity with attributes such as user, time, device, device posture, location, threat, vulnerability, and access type.
 This identity can be used to enforce a highly secure access policy that matches the identity’s business role.
 IT administrators can apply precise controls over who, what, when, where, and how endpoints are allowed on the network.
-ISE uses multiple mechanisms to enforce policy, including Cisco Security Group software-defined segmentation.
+Cisco ISE uses multiple mechanisms to enforce policy, including Cisco Security Group software-defined segmentation.

 Streamlined network visibility through a simple, flexible, and highly consumable interface.
-ISE stores a detailed attribute history of all the endpoints that connect to the network as well as users (including types such as guest, employee, and contractors) on the network, all the way down to endpoint application details and firewall status.
+Cisco ISE stores a detailed attribute history of all the endpoints that connect to the network as well as users (including types such as guest, employee, and contractors) on the network, all the way down to endpoint application details and firewall status.
 All of these insights go into all network endpoints and devices that are connecting; providing visibility with context needed to assure device compliance.

-Extensive and Flexible policy enforcement that defines easy, flexible access rules that meet your ever-changing business requirements.
-All controlled from a central location that distributes enforcement across the entire network and security infrastructure.
+Extensive and Flexible policy enforcement that defines easy, flexible access rules that meet ever-changing business requirements.
+This is all controlled from a central location that distributes enforcement across the entire network and security infrastructure.
 IT administrators can centrally define a policy that differentiates guests from registered users and devices.
 Regardless of their location, users and endpoints are allowed access based on role and context to define intent based policies that are easy to understand.
 Cisco Scalable (or Security) Group Tags (SGT) allow organizations to base access control on business rules and not IP addresses or network hierarchy.
 This reduces operational complexity and helps to efficiently manage policies across your enterprise.
-These SGTs are building blocks for policies that can be defined in ISE and easily be shared to a non-Cisco infrastructure for creating their own security policies.
+These SGTs are building blocks for policies that can be defined in Cisco ISE and easily be shared to a non-Cisco infrastructure for creating their own security policies.
 These SGTs give users and endpoints access, on a least privilege policy, that is constantly maintained as assets and resources move across domains.
 Managing switch, router, and firewall rules becomes easier and has shown to help reduce IT Operations by 80% and increase time to implement changes by 98%.

 Robust guest experiences that provide multiple levels of access to your network.
 You can provide guest access through a coffee-shop-type hotspot access, self-service registered access, or sponsored access.
-ISE provides you with the ability to highly customize various guest portals through an on-box or cloud-delivered portal editor that provides dynamic visual tools.
+Cisco ISE provides you with the ability to highly customize various guest portals through an on-box or cloud-delivered portal editor that provides dynamic visual tools.
 You can see real-time previews of the portal screen and the experience a guest would have connecting to the network.

 Self-service device onboarding for the enterprise’s Bring-Your-Own-Device (BYOD) or guest policies.
 Users can manage devices according to the business policies defined by IT administrators.
 The IT staff will have the automated device provisioning, profiling, and posturing needed to comply with security policies.
 At the same time, employees can get their devices onto the network without requiring IT assistance.